List of Emmerdale characters introduced in 2003: T.J. Woods

-T.J Woods is the son of Terry and Dawn Woods.
+T.J.
+Woods is the son of Terry and Dawn Woods.
 He first appeared on his birth on 19 October 2003 and appeared intermittently for seven years until 21 January 2011.

 T.J. is born in October 2003, and when he is a few days old, Terry has a stroke.
 With Dawn having to care for both Terry and T.J, her marriage with Terry comes under strain and they split up.
 In July 2006, after learning of Terry's relationship with her mother Jean Hope, Dawn decides to leave the village and move to Cornwall with T.J.
 Jean talks Terry out of launching a custody battle.
 However, before they can leave Emmerdale, Dawn is killed in the Kings River House explosion.

 Jean accepts compensation for Dawn's death from the King family and decides to move to Morocco, and without Terry knowing decides to take T.J. with her.
 However, Jean's son Jamie Hope tells Terry and he rushes to the airport, but is too late to stop them departing.
 Terry then travels to Morocco and returns in January 2007 with T.J. but he's confused as to where Dawn has gone and Terry has to explain, and they release a balloon in her memory.
 In April 2008, T.J. contracts e.coli and is taken to hospital to recover.
 Later in 2008, T.J. becomes a more sarcastic child and is unhappy with Terry's relationship with Brenda Walker, but later accepts her.

 In January 2011, Terry and Viv Hope were both killed in an arson attack.
-His grandfather Bob Hope (Tony Audenshaw) decides to send T.J. to Morocco with Jean permanently because he had his and Viv's twin children Cathy Hope and Heath Hope to look after.
+Dawn's dad and T.J.'s grandfather Bob Hope (Tony Audenshaw) who was married to Viv decides to send T.J. to Morocco with Jean permanently because he had his and Viv's twin children Cathy Hope and Heath Hope to look after.
 T.J. said before going he does not want to go as he thinks it is too hot in Morocco and that Moroccans wear "funny hats" but eventually went.